Home » Garden » Hydrangea Care Basics for the Beginner

 If you want to enjoy fresh-cut hydrangea flowers indoors, wait until the flowers are completely open before cutting them.

-Always cut in the mornings and remove all the leaves from the stem to ensure it retains as much moisture as possible.
+For the best fresh hydrangea care, always cut in the mornings and remove all the leaves from the stem to ensure it retains as much moisture as possible.

 Fresh cut hydrangea arrangement in farmhouse kitchen in vintage galvanized metal lattice planter -How to Keep Hydrangeas from Drooping